Walmart and Flipkart Celebrate Vriddhi Graduates: 2,500 MSMEs on a Path to Enhancing Their Capabilities in Domestic Markets

 As part of continuing efforts to support small businesses, Walmart and Flipkart recently announced a Memorandum of Understanding (MoU) with the Government of Haryana, and the Government of Tamil Nadu respectively through the Walmart Vriddhi program to enhance the growth and development of MSMEs in those states.

 Walmart Vriddhi was launched in 2019, to empower 50,000 MSMEs across India, over five years.
-Vriddhi e-Institutes have since been launched in Panipat, Agra, and are moving to open much more, to provide a digitally enhanced learning experience with personalized feedback and one-on-one advisory sessions.
-MSMEs enrolled in the program have benefitted from actionable advice through Vriddhi Cares, a tailored program to help them navigate the impact of COVID-19 on their workforce and business.
+Walmart Vriddhi e-Institutes have since been launched in Panipat, Agra, and are moving to open much more, to provide a digitally enhanced learning experience with personalized feedback and one-on-one advisory sessions.
+MSMEs enrolled in the program have benefitted from actionable advice through Walmart Vriddhi Cares, a tailored program to help them navigate the impact of COVID-19 on their workforce and business.

 About Walmart